 The likelihood of a miscarriage is increased if a long-term health condition is undiagnosed or poorly managed.
-If a person has any ongoing medical conditions, they should ask their doctor if their normal treatment or management plan – and use of certain medications – needs adapting during pregnancy.
+If you think you may be affected by an undiagnosed condition, you can get a free symptom assessment at any time by downloading the Ada app.
+If a person has any ongoing medical conditions, they should ask the doctor if their normal treatment or management plan – and use of certain medications – needs adapting during pregnancy.

 Many of the long-term health conditions which are associated with miscarriage are immune disorders, conditions which can prevent the fetus and placenta from being properly protected from the body’s regular immune response.
 This can leave the fetus and placenta vulnerable to attack from the mother’s immune cells.

 Good to know: The immune system works to protect the body from foreign cells (antigens) by destroying them in order to prevent the development or spread of disease or infection.
 Both the developing embryo and placenta contain antigens.
 In a healthy pregnancy, the genes that are responsible for recruiting immune cells are turned off within the decidua – the lining inside the uterus which forms during pregnancy.
 The developing embryo and placenta are therefore protected from being destroyed by the immune system in the usual way, despite containing foreign cells.

 Immunological abnormalities which may cause miscarriage can stem from the pregnant person being affected by factors including:

 - Chronic health conditions that affect the immune cells in the pelvic area, such as polycystic ovary syndrome (PCOS)

 - An immune response to proteins in sperm